angelalonso/homelab/ANSIBLE.md

 ## Installation
 You will need to run Ansible from the "tools" machine in your cluster.
-- Install it
+- Install it and some dependencies
-$ sudo apt-get update && sudo apt-get install ansible
+$ sudo apt-get update && sudo apt-get install ansible sshpass

 # Configuration
 - Hosts file: